 Bachelor’s degrees in political science and French, University of Missouri-Columbia; Master’s degree in broadcast journalism, Boston University.

-Ryan has won numerous awards from Public Radio News Directors Incorporated for his interviews.
+Ryan has won numerous awards from Public Media Journalists Association for his interviews.
 He’s also been honored by The Associated Press.
-The editors of 5280 Magazine voted Ryan Top Radio Talk Show Host of 2009.
+Westword named Ryan the Best Talk-Radio Host for 2021, and the editors of 5280 Magazine voted him Top Radio Talk Show Host of 2009.